osrf/collision-benchmark/README.md

     test_worlds/cube_ode.world \
     test_worlds/sphere_bullet.world
 ```
-Load gzclient and then press any key to continue.
+Load gzclient and then press [Enter] to continue.

 After 800 iterations, this should switch from the cube to the sphere.